slowproj/slowdash/docs/SlowHDL.md

    clock.start()
 ```

-Note that by the end of `_run()`, the thread must have been completed, otherwise the next start of SlowTask would duplicate the clocking thread.
+Important: `_run()` should finish only after the clock thread has stopped.
+If the thread remains active and you call `_run()` again, you will end up with multiple clock threads running concurrently.

 # Internal Implementation
 #### Structure
 - When the `Module` class is initialized with a clock, it registers itself to the clock object, so that the clock object knows all the modules under its control.

-- The clock object scans the module contents, for
+- During initialization, the clock object scans each module to:
-  - the register members, by `isinstance(member, Register)`, and
+  - Identify all register members (`isinstance(member, Register)`),
-  - the process methods, by looking for the `@always` decorator signature.
+  - Find all process methods (those with the `@always` decorator).

 - Each register has two internal values, one for reading and one for writing, in addition to the bound node.
   - Reading from a register returns the reading value.
   - The overloaded operator `register <= rhs` sets the rhs value to the register writing value.